This document lists all error codes that Merlint can detect, along with their descriptions and fix hints.

 ~tags:(Logs.Tag.add "channel_id" channel_id Logs.Tag.empty))

 Enforces proper test organization: (1) Test executables (test.ml) should use test suites from test modules (e.g., Test_user.suite) rather than defining their own test lists directly.
 (2) Test module interfaces (test_*.mli) should only export a 'suite' value with type 'string * unit Alcotest.test_case list' and no other values.
+(3) Alcotest.run should only appear in test.ml, not in individual test_*.ml modules.

 Test files for different libraries should not be mixed in the same test directory.
 Organize test files so that each test directory contains tests for only one library to maintain clear test organization.